We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Climate

-Our South African savannah ecology taster expeditions run in March, which is the transition from summer to autumn in South Africa.
+Our South African terrestrial ecology taster expeditions run in March, which is the transition from summer to autumn in South Africa.
 While daytime temperatures can reach a comfortable 20-25°C, nights are significantly cooler, often dropping below 10°C. Rainfall is still a possibility, and occasional strong winds can make conditions feel colder than expected.
 Warm layers and waterproof clothing are essential for staying comfortable in the field.

 Fitness level required